-1. The High Council of Justice of Georgia, an organ of the common courts system, shall be established to ensure independence and efficiency of common courts, appoint judges and perform other tasks.
+1. The High Council of Justice of Georgia, an organ of the common courts system, shall be established to ensure independence and efficiency of common courts, appoint and dismiss judges and perform other tasks.

-2. The High Council of Justice shall consist of 15 members.
-More than half of the members of the High Council of Justice shall be composed of members elected by the judicial self governing body of judges of the common courts of Georgia.
-Members of the High Council of Justice, who are not elected by the self governing body of judges of the common courts and who are not appointed by the President of Georgia, shall be elected by a majority of the total members of the Parliament.
-A High Council of Justice shall be chaired by a Chairperson of the Supreme Court of Georgia, judges of self-governing body of judges of the common courts of Georgia.
+2. The High Council of Justice shall consist of 145 members. appointment for four years, and Chairperson of the Supreme Court.
+More than half of the members of the High Council of Justice shall be composed of members elected by the judges of self-governing body of judges of the common courts.
 Members of the High Council of Justice, who are not elected by the self-governing body of judges of the common courts and who is not appointed by the President of Georgia, shall be elected by a three-fifths majority of the full composition of the Parliament.
-The Chairperson of the High Council of Justice shall be elected from judge-members of the High Council of Justice by the High Council of Justice according to the rule prescribed by law.
+The Chairperson of the High Council of Justice shall be elected for four years, but no more than as defined by his/her term of office as a member of High Council of Justice, from judge-members of the High Council of Justice by the High Council of Justice according to the rule prescribed by law.
+Secretary of the High Council of Justice is elected for four years from the members elected by the High Council of Justice by the self-governing body of judges of common courts.

-3. The High Council of Justice shall be accountable to the self-governing body of judges.
+3. The High Council of Justice shall be accountable to the self-governing body of common court judges.
 The rules for accountability shall be defined by the organic law.